 In the Department of Chemical and Biological Engineering, we strive to impart the best education possible by employing top educators and addressing different learning styles through varied and innovative teaching techniques.

 In an effort to address all learning styles and better assess problem areas, we utilize:

 Our department places a heavy emphasis on quality of teaching, with many of our faculty being nationally recognized:

 Screencasts are digital recordings of the output from a computer monitor, including narration.
 They are available on www.LearnChemE.com.
 Screencasts show example problems, present mini-lectures on important topics, explain how to use software packages, describe interactive simulations, explain how to use graphs and diagrams, solve exam problems for review, and present interactive ConcepTests.

 Faculty in the Department of Chemical and Biological Engineering have used screencasts since 2008 for courses ranging from freshman level general chemistry to graduate level reaction kinetics.
 They are often similar to material presented in class, but students can go through them at their own pace and time – pausing to work calculations on their own, replaying sections that are difficult to understand, and watching the video weeks later to review material.

-Interest in these instructor-narrated videos has seen dramatic growth: the 1,200 videos had been viewed over 5.4 million times.
+Interest in these instructor-narrated videos has seen dramatic growth: as of 2017, the 1,350 videos had been viewed more than 13.5 million times.